hdr-about-me1

 Dogs are more fun!

-Now that I’ve gotten that public service announcement out of the way, let’s talk about me, which is why you clicked onto this page in the first place.
 If you have a lot of time on your hands, you are welcome to read this 5 part story of my life.
 It’s about 5,000 words long and takes you on a journey from Fourth Grade, when I wanted to be President of the United States, until the summer of 2009, when this blog was 11 months old.
 Part 5 is a collection of my best life, writing and blogging advice.
+If you are an aspiring writer, all of my advice on how to become a professional writer is in this post.

 The Story of Alisa, Part 1